 The Fund is open to applications from all research areas and up to 15 proposals will be selected for funding.
 Proposals demonstrating strong relevance to strategic priorities at the participating institutions and that aim to provide opportunities for collaborative doctoral training and mobility at a future stage are encouraged.

 - Manchester: Academic staff members at all levels are eligible.
 Applicants do not need to have a permanent post, but they must have an existing contract at the time of application, and that contract must cover the full period of the grant.
 Emeritus and honorary staff are not eligible to apply as Co-PI but may be members of the project team.

 - Melbourne: Applicants must hold an appointment at the University of Melbourne at Academic Level A (6) or higher and 0.5 FTE or higher at the time of application and for the duration of the award.
 Honorary employees whose primary academic affiliation is the University of Melbourne are eligible to lead the application if their primary employer has entered into an agreement with the University for the support of the Australian component of the collaborative activity; or may participate at their own expense if they are otherwise unaffiliated (for example, they hold an emeritus position).
 The relevant Heads of Department must endorse applications.

 To be eligible, a proposal must include researchers from at least two institutions and must be led by, or include in a significant role, ECRs.
-In addition to the PI, there must be at least one other researcher from each partner on the team.
-Eligible applicants (see details below) may only lead one application as a PI but can be listed as a co-investigator on other applications.
+Proposals must include at least two academics from each partner institution on the team.
+Eligible applicants may only lead one application as a PI but can be listed as a co-investigator on other applications.